MENU

 Please login to bookmark Close

-"I’m a horrible putter" - Dr. Alison Curdt has a plan to help you monitor your brain chatter and take control so you can play more mindful shots and allow your best golf to show up more often.
+"I’m a horrible putter" - Dr. Alison Curdt has a plan to help you monitor your negative thoughts and take control so you can play more mindful shots and allow your best golf to show up more often.

 The amount of chatter we have going on in our brains during a round of golf can truly limit us in attaining a peak performance state.
 Even when I’m giving golf lessons, the student will reveal how many thoughts and conversations they have running through their mind.